SainadhAmul/EVA-5/S9/readme.md

 L1/L2 regularization
 Layer normalization
 have been proposed to help combat over-fitting, but they will fall short if data is limited

+CUT OUT is a great agumentation technique , that implements what dropout does but with more effectiveness.
+FORCES Network to learn all possible features from a CLASS.